 For most people lying and the circumstance that necessitates the telling of a lie is stressful.
 If you’re questioning somebody, pause between one of his or her answers and your next question.
 Pauses are slightly uncomfortable for most people in social interaction, and much more so for a person who is trying to pass off a lie.
-The pause may seem like a torturous eternity to a liar.
-As already mentioned, look for fidgeting and defensive posturing.
+The stop may seem like a torturous eternity to a liar.
+As mentioned already look for fidgeting and defensive posturing.

-5.change the subject
+5. Change the subject

-6.sweating or dryness
+6. Sweating or dryness

 8. Ask more questions

 9. Too much information

-When someone goes on and gives you too much information — information that is not requested and especially an excess of details.
-There is a very high probability that he or she is not telling you the truth.
+When someone goes on and gives you too much information — information that is not requested and especially an excess of details, there is a very high probability that he or she is not telling you the truth.
 “Liars often talk a lot because they are hoping that, with all their talking and seeming openness, others will believe them.”

 10. Avoiding the word ” I “

-Quite often when people are not being truthful, they will tend to use the word “I” less often; speaking about themselves in the third person, or truncating their answers, all in a psychological attempt to distance themselves from the lie.
+Quite often when people are not truthful, they will tend to use the word “I” less often; speaking about themselves in the third person, or truncating their answers, all in a psychological attempt to distance themselves from the lie.
 Pronouns, in general, may be left out by the liar.

 Please be aware that just because someone exhibits one or more of these signs, that does not necessarily make them a liar.
-Remember to always establish a baseline.
+Remember always to establish a baseline.
 That is very important.
 It is only then that you can compare a person’s baseline or normal behavior to the behaviors listed here.